kontalk/androidclient/README.md

 ### Contribute

-Please refer to [our wiki](https://github.com/kontalk/androidclient/wiki) to know how to contribute to Kontalk.
+Please refer to our [contribution guidelines](CONTRIBUTING.md) to know how to contribute to Kontalk.

 ### Translations